andyprata/vmetrics/README.md

 The code was written to test two specific case studies:
 1. The 2011 eruption of Puyehue-Cordon Caulle (Chile).
 Used for validating ash simulations.
 1. The 2019 eruption of Raikoke (Russia).
-Used for validating SO2 simulation.
+Used for validating SO2 simulations.

 # Installation
 To install, clone or download this repository to your local disk.